5 Common Reasons For House Fires In Singapore

 Other than inspecting your appliances and plugs, it is advisable to get a periodic inspection conducted on your internal wiring as well as built-in appliances, especially in older homes.
 Outdated wiring might have to be replaced to cope with the demands of newer appliances.

 Personal mobility devices (PMD)

-Even if your PMD is certified, play it safe and never leave it charging unattended or overnight.
+It's important to play it safe and never leave your PMD charging unattended or overnight.
 Ensure that you disconnect the charger once the battery is sufficiently charged, as overcharging can cause fires.
 Always place your charging batteries on a hard surface such as the floor to allow for the dissipation of heat.

 You should also check the batteries for any damage or deformities, such as powdery residue or corroded batteries.
 Damaged batteries can overheat when charged and ignite a fire.